pauloismelo/car-listing-challenge/README.md

 I created 2 tables:
 1 - Uploads (Id, fileName, RegisterDate, Status)
-2- Lines (Id, IdUpload, error)
+2- Lines (Id, IdUpload, make, model, year, price, mileage, color, vin)

-I save all uploads in the Uploads table e just errors line in the Lines tables.
+I save all uploads in the Uploads table e just valid Lines in the Lines tables.
 With the records in the lines table, I allow the user to resend the spreadsheet and correct the lines that were previously in error.

 With each correction submission, I check to see if there are any more error rows in the database.
 If there are none, I change the upload status to "success".
+This allows the user to submit the spreadsheet multiple times until all rows are corrected.
+This includes the ability for the user to add rows to the spreadsheet and submit while the Upload status is 'Pendent'.

 # Future improvements